BBBSnowball/bl808-linux-nixos/README.md

 NOTE: This has not been tested on a new board, yet.
 I have tested it after erasing the flash so there is a good chance that it will work.

-- TODO: Teach the Python script to make a bootheader for group1 and then create a one-step flash script (and fix the remaining exit code issues in bflb-mcu-tool).
 - Connect M1s dock in bootloader mode and run:
-  `nix run github:BBBSnowball/bl808-linux-nixos#bl808-linux-2-flash-all --port /dev/ttyUSB1`
+  `nix run github:BBBSnowball/bl808-linux-nixos#bl808-linux-2-flash --port /dev/ttyUSB1`
 - Connect picocom to `/dev/ttyUSB0` with 2 Mbaud.
-- Press the RST button and login as "root" without password.
+- Press the RST button.
+You should see Linux booting.
+Login is "root" without password.

 Goals
 =====